MakkerJulian/MakkerJulian/README.md

 ## 🚀 About Me

-I am a Software Engineering student at Hanze Groningen and a Junior Full-Stack developer at RYSST Zwolle.
+I am a Software Engineering student at Hanze Groningen and a Junior Full-Stack developer at Harvest Digital Groningen

 ## 🛠 Skills